Purple Waffle Plant: Lively And Lush Air Cleaner

 But stems can become greatly elongated.
 While this looks good in a hanging pot, you may want to keep them at a particular length for visual appeal.
 If so, use a sterile pair of pruning shears to snip off excess.
 You can always use the excess for starting new cuttings!

 To encourage bushier growth, you can pinch off stem tips just above a leaf or stem node.
 This will slow the stem’s growth and redirect the waffle plant to growing leaves.

 Most of the difficulties with waffle plants are easy to fix.
 Let’s discuss those now!

 Growing Problems & Diseases

-Your plant also can’t tolerate dry conditions.
-Remember, these are jungle-dwellers, used to moist soil and occasional humidity.
+Your waffle plant also can’t tolerate dry conditions.
+Remember, waffle plants are jungle-dwellers, used to moist soil and occasional humidity.
 Ensure your soil is always as moist as a wrung-out sponge.
-Misting your plant in the morning is a good way to increase humidity.
+Misting your waffle plant in the morning is a good way to increase humidity.
 It also likes being placed on top of a pebble tray for added humidity, but be sure the base of the pot isn’t underwater.

-Those of us who live near a beach should keep these plants indoors.
-While it might like the temperatures and humidity outside, salty air can cause problems for your plant.
+Those of us who live near a beach should keep waffle plants indoors.
+While it might like the temperatures and humidity outside, salty air can cause problems for your waffle plant.

-Healthy purple waffles are able to resist most pests.
+Healthy purple waffle plants are able to resist most pests.
 On rare occasion, whiteflies or scale insects may become an issue.
 If these appear, you may be able to blast them loose with a hard spray of water.
-If not, applying horticultural oil or an insecticidal soap can dislodge them.
+If not, applying horticultural oil or an insecticidal soap can dislodge them from the metal leaf plant.
 Trim severely damaged leaves or stems to remove them.

 Frequently Asked Questions